MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/faqs.md

 Submit your ideas and feedback on our [Ideas forum](https://experience.dynamics.com/ideas/categories/list/?category=31047c64-7e28-e911-a95a-000d3a4f3883&forum=b68e50a6-88d9-e811-a96b-000d3a1be7ad).

 ### Is there a forum for me to engage with and discuss issues with the broader community?
-Yes, our [Community Forum](https://community.dynamics.com/365/customerservice/f/763) is place where you can engage with the community at large.
+Yes, our [Community Forum](https://community.dynamics.com/365/customerservice/f/763) is the place where you can engage with the community at large.

 ### How do I get help with the issues I face?
 Contact [Dynamics support](https://dynamics.microsoft.com/en-us/contact-us/) to get help with your issues.

-### What additional channels are supported with Omnichannel in this release?
+### What additional channels are supported with Omnichannel for Customer Service in this release?
 This release provides support for Chat for Dynamics 365 and SMS (preview).
 For upcoming channels and capabilities, see the [2019 release wave 2 plan](https://docs.microsoft.com/en-us/dynamics365-release-plan/2019wave2/dynamics365-customer-service/planned-features).

-### Are Chat and the associated Omnichannel capabilities available as part of my Dynamics 365 for Customer Service or Dynamics 365 for Customer Engagement license?
+### Are Chat and the associated Omnichannel for Customer Service capabilities available as part of my Dynamics 365 for Customer Service or Dynamics 365 for Customer Engagement license?
-No, Chat and related Omnichannel capabilities require a separate add-in.
+No, Chat and related Omnichannel for Customer Service capabilities require a separate add-in.
 For additional details on pricing, see [Customer Service overview](https://dynamics.microsoft.com/en-us/customer-service/overview/).

 ### How do I get started?
 If you would like to try out Chat for Dynamics 365 for free, sign up for a trial using these [Instructions](https://go.microsoft.com/fwlink/p/?linkid=2097211).
 Find [Get started](introduction-omnichannel.md) and [Prerequisites](system-requirements-omnichannel.md#prerequisites) for setting up Omnichannel in your organization.